prgpascal/android-qr-data-transfer/README.md

 // Start the Activity for result startActivityForResult(intent, DATA_EXCHANGE_REQUEST);
 ```
-The Client can than handle the response in the onActivityResult(...) method:
+The Client can handle the response in the onActivityResult(...) method:
 ```java
 @Override
     protected void onActivityResult(int requestCode, int resultCode, Intent data) {